hosnizaaraoui/cardionet/README.md

 Make sure the target is reachable and the firewall isn't blocking nmap.

+### HTML templates not appearing in export dialog

+Make sure your template files:
+- Are in the `templates/` folder in the CardioNet directory
+- Have a `.html` extension
+- Contain valid HTML and Jinja2 syntax

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.